otkd/CGOA-Study-Guide/README.md

 #### Manifest Format and Packaging

-- Kustomize: Offers a template-free way to customize application configuration that simplifies the declaration of application manifests for Kubernetes.
+- **Kustomize**: Offers a template-free way to customize application configuration that simplifies the declaration of application manifests for Kubernetes.
-- Helm: Provides packaging of Kubernetes applications into charts, making it easy to share and distribute a wide range of applications.
+- **Helm**: Provides packaging of Kubernetes applications into charts, making it easy to share and distribute a wide range of applications.
-- Declaritive YAML/JSON: A format for expressing the desired state of a system in a way that is both human-readable and machine-readable.
+- **Declaritive YAML/JSON**: A format for expressing the desired state of a system in a way that is both human-readable and machine-readable.

-**Resources:**
+Resources:

 - [Kustomize Documentation](https://kubectl.docs.kubernetes.io/guides/introduction/kustomize/) - Kustomize Docs
 - [Putting Helm at the Center of Your GitOps Pipeline](https://www.weave.works/blog/putting-helm-at-gitops-pipeline) - Article

 #### State Store Systems (Git and alternatives)

-- Git: A distributed version control system that is widely used for source code management and is the canonical example of a state store used in GitOps.
+- **Git**: A distributed version control system that is widely used for source code management and is the canonical example of a state store used in GitOps.
-- OCI Registry: A container registry that is used to store and distribute container images.
+- **OCI Registry**: A container registry that is used to store and distribute container images.
-- S3: A scalable object storage service that is used to store and retrieve data.
+- **S3**: A scalable object storage service that is used to store and retrieve data.

-**Resources:**
+Resources:

 - [What is Git?](https://www.atlassian.com/git/tutorials/what-is-git) - Article
 - [GitOps with OCI Artifacts and Config Sync](https://cloud.google.com/blog/products/containers-kubernetes/gitops-with-oci-artifacts-and-config-sync) - Article